AISIGSJTU/Siren/README.md

 # SIREN: A Proactive Attack-agnostic Defense System for Federated Learning

-This code accompanies the paper 'SIREN: A Proactive Attack-agnostic Defense System for Federated Learning'.
+This code accompanies the paper 'SIREN: A Proactive Attack-agnostic Defense System for Federated Learning', which is accepted by ACM SoCC 2021.

 Please download Fashion-MNIST dataset to path like ```/home/data/``` on the user's machine if you want to use it.
 CIFAR-10 dataset can be downloaded by the program automatically.